rkulla/imgv/README.markdown

     imgv http://www.site.com/bla.jpg

 When imgv is running you can click the 'Open URL' menu option and enter a valid URL for imgv to extract images from such as:

-    http://www.site.com/  (note: you usually need that appended / for this to work) http://www.site.com/foo.html
+    http://www.site.com/  (you usually need that appended / for this to work) http://www.site.com/foo.html
     http://www.site.com/bla.jpg